senofi/fabric-deploy/README.md

 Note:
 Creates dedicated folders to install required libraries, configure the network and store the related config files and crypto materials.
 The path to the root working folder is configured in the supplied config.yml.
 It can point to a network file share if multiple machines are used.
+If using multiple machines, run this playbook on each one of them.
+You may change the remote machine by adjusting the target_machine variable.

 #### Install HLF Tools